NewsLocal News

 The chamber also raised the prospect of “revenue-sharing” from the new Brook Park stadium, along with a “contribution” from the Browns to the city of Cleveland.
 GCP believes those sources could provide more than $150 million for lakefront development.

-GCP said it’s also committed to working with the city and other partners to close Burke Lakefront Airport, opening up more lakefront land for eventual redevelopment.
+GCP said it’s committed to working with the city and other partners to close Burke Lakefront Airport, opening up more lakefront land for eventual redevelopment.
+But that can't happen fast enough for the Browns, who hope to start construction in Brook Park early next year.

 The city of Cleveland and Cuyahoga County reacted to GCP's announcement with dismay.